 Canyon Ridge Hospital is a full-service, LPS-designated psychiatric hospital in San Bernardino County that also cares for patients living in Riverside, Los Angeles and Orange Counties.
 It has a 106-bed acute care facility for both adolescent and adult population.
 The adolescent ward contains 35 beds that provides services to patients from 13 to 17 years old.

-Fellows in their first year will rotate for 4 months on the adolescent inpatient ward along with a second year general psychiatry resident.
-They will have the opportunity to work in a multidisciplinary team including attending psychiatrists, psychologists, social workers, case managers, nurses, pediatricians, medical students and activities therapists.
+Fellows in their first year will rotate for 4 months on the adolescent psychiatry inpatient ward along with a second year general psychiatry resident and often 1-2 medical students.
+They will have the opportunity to work in a multidisciplinary team including attending psychiatrists, psychologists, social workers, case managers, nurses, pediatricians, and activities therapists.
 Fellows will have a diverse training experience with exposure to a wide range of psychiatric illnesses.
 Fellows will gain experience in psychopharmacology, psychological testing, group therapy, supportive therapy, family therapy, and patient/family education.

-Fellows in their first year will rotate for 4 months on the Child and Adolescent Psychiatry Consult/Liaison service, including inpatient medical consultation, emergency psychiatry for children and adolescents, and liaison service for outpatient pediatric subspecialty clinics, including neurology, gastroenterology, endocrinology, and hematology/oncology.
+Fellows in their first year will rotate for 4 months on the Child and Adolescent Psychiatry Consult/Liaison service, including inpatient medical consultation/liaison and emergency psychiatry for children and adolescents.
 They will have the opportunity to work in multidisciplinary teams with MDs in pediatric specialties, MDs in the emergency room, medical and psychiatric social workers, nurses and general psychiatry residents.
 Fellows will learn to provide effective, timely consultation to non-psychiatrists and to provide patient-centered, whole-person care to medical ill patients.

 Fellows will also rotate for 1 month in pediatric neurology, including inpatient consultation and outpatient pediatric neurology clinic, under the supervision of a board-certified pediatric neurologist.

-Fellows in their second year will have a 12-month continuity clinic in the outpatient clinics.
+Fellows in their second year will have a 12-month continuity clinic in the outpatient clinics in Fontana.
 They will have the opportunity to get experience in different modalities of therapy and provide medication management services.
-Some clinics have specialized services including an intensive outpatient eating disorders program for adolescents, dialectical behavioral therapy adapted for teens, cognitive behavioral therapy, anger management groups, Autism Spectrum Disorder clinic, Intensive Outpatient Program for teens, among other services.
-Fellows will be supervised by child and adolescent psychiatrists but will also work with therapists for group therapy and individual therapy.
+This includes opportunities to work in specialized services including intensive outpatient eating disorders program for adolescents, dialectical behavioral therapy adapted for teens, cognitive behavioral therapy groups, anger management groups, Intensive Outpatient Program for teens, among other services.
+Second-year fellows will also work with developmental pediatricians in the Autism Spectrum Disorder clinic.